Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 ### **Changes and Rollbacks**

-If later down the road, we realize you need to update your schema, you shouldn't edit the migration file.
+If later down the road, we realize you need to update your schema, you shouldn’t edit the migration file.
 Instead, you will want to create a new migration with the command:

 knex migrate:make accounts-schema-update

-Once we've written our updates into this file we save and close with:
+Once we’ve written our updates into this file we save and close with:

 knex migrate:latest

-If we migrate our database and then quickly realize something isn't right, we can edit the migration file.
+If we migrate our database and then quickly realize something isn’t right, we can edit the migration file.
 However, first, we need to **rolllback** (or undo) our last migration with:

 knex migrate:rollback